MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 by the previous clause.
 This process continues for all aggregation clauses.

-For example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures, such as country, salesperson, and amount sold, what are the top five countries by sales, and what are the top three salespeople in each of these countries."
+For example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures, such as country, salesperson, and amount sold: what are the top five countries by sales?
+What are the top three salespeople in each of these countries?"

 **Syntax**